kflan42/card-table/my-app/README.md

 ./rebuildForServer.sh $MY_API_SERVER_URL
 ```

+`MY_API_SERVER_URL` is based on your Google App Engine project name and region, or your local host.

 ### deploy to either to the root of a bucket

+Serving static files from a bucket lightens the load on the backend.
+Here are the [official docs](https://cloud.google.com/appengine/docs/standard/serving-static-files?tab=python#serving_files_from).

 ```
 gsutil rm -r gs://$FRONTEND_BUCKET gsutil cp -r build/*  gs://$FRONTEND_BUCKET